IBM/elasticsearch-spark-recommender/README.md

 # Links

+**Note** slide and video links below refer to an older version of this Code Pattern, that utilized the [Elasticsearch Vector Scoring Plugin](https://github.com/MLnick/elasticsearch-vector-scoring).
+Since Elasticsearch added [native support for dense vector scoring](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch), the plugin is no longer required.
+However, the details about the way in which the models and scoring functions work are still valid.

 * [Demo on Youtube](https://www.youtube.com/watch?v=MJUO0CLNbB0): Watch the video.
 * [Meetup video presentation](https://youtu.be/sa_Y488vj0M): Watch the meetup presentation covering some of the background and technical details behind this pattern.
 * [Meetup deck](https://www.slideshare.net/sparktc/spark-ml-meedup-pentreath-puget): View the slides presented.
 * [ApacheCon Big Data Europe 2016](https://events.static.linuxfound.org/sites/events/files/slides/ApacheBigDataEU16-NPentreath.pdf): Check out an extended version of the meetup presentation.
+* [Berlin Buzzwords 2018](https://2019.berlinbuzzwords.de/file/bbuzz-2018-nick-pentreath-search-and-recommendations-3-sides-same-coin): An overview of 3 general approaches to recommendations using Elasticsearch, including factor vector scoring.
 * [Data and Analytics](https://www.ibm.com/cloud/garage/architectures/dataAnalyticsArchitecture): Learn how this Pattern fits into the Data and Analytics Reference Architecture.

 # Learn more